-The image below is a screenshot of a Google Earth kml file of our canoe route.
-Satellite images provide a different perspective and sometimes useful extra information about certain challenging stretches of the route.
+The image below is a screenshot of our canoe route’s Google Earth kml file.
+Satellite images provide a different perspective and sometimes useful extra information about challenging stretches of the route.

 Click on the link below to access the kml file in my Dropbox folder.
 Then use the browser-based or stand-alone Google Earth to open and view.
 Note – you need to sign in to import the file from your computer.

-See here for the day-by-day trip reports with maps, portage, and campsite information, and more detail.
+See the day-by-day trip reports with maps, portage, campsite information, and more detail.

 - Day 1 – From Allanwater Bridge To Termite Lake

 - Day 2 – Across Brennan Lake To Brennan Falls

 - Day 3 – Down The Allanwater To Wabakimi Lake

 - Day 4 – Down The Ogoki To Oliver Lake